 Do you want to be part of our story and host a future edition of our festival?
 Get in touch with us at firstname.lastname@example.org right away!

 There is no I in TEAM, nor in ESOF, but there is an E major in both.

-The organising team of ESOF consists of 8 enthusiastic members, gathered around the idea of organising a festival for student orchestras by Pieter Lembrechts, the president.
+The team of ESOF consists of 6 enthusiastic members, gathered around the idea of organising a festival for student orchestras by Pieter Lembrechts, the president.
 All of them have a strong background in music in general and in the world of university ensembles in particular.
-Both professionally and in their spare time, they have collected an impressive palmares of event organisations.
+They set the strategic lines for the festivals and plan the future development of ESOF.